-And while you're probably not the level of ego that any of the above are, there are times when you can feel your ego being fed.
-Perhaps when you get a promotion.
-Or when one of your tweets, videos or images goes viral.
-Or when you step off of a stage to thunderous applause.
+And while you’re probably not at the level of ego that any of the above are, there are times when you can feel your ego being fed — like when you get a promotion, or when one of your tweets, videos or images goes viral, or when you step off of a stage to thunderous applause.

-We're all susceptible to our ego being fed by these moments.
+We’re all susceptible to our egos being fed by these moments.
 The trick is not to let it get to your head.

 So what’s the best way to address our own egos as leaders?